s0urc3e/Website/README.md

 # Website

-a website for me - amogus sus gas
+This is a website created for me, all open source.